szfh/szfh.github.io/_drafts/2020-8-1-is-hojbjerg-good.md

 one player to put all your centre-of-the-pitch creation through

 ## He should stop shooting, but that's fixable.

+> no-goals chart

 This is bad decision making, not bad shooting.

-## He's taken impressive risks to get to where he is
+## He's taken impressive risks to get to where he is.
-He's played six 1200+ minute PL/Bundesliga seasons.
+He's played six 1200+ minute PL/Bundesliga seasons

 https://fbref.com/en/players/8b04d6c1/Pierre-Hojbjerg
 https://theathletic.com/1934962/